ta1H3n/WallpaperChanger/README.md

 ### Settings
 Edit `Settings.json`:
 - `index` - which list of screens to use:
 - `screens` - List of list of screens.
 You can add as many as you want, the list with `index` index will be used.
+Accepts two different configurations:
+  - Getting image from your file system:
     - `orientation` - `Landscape`, `Portrait` or `Any`.
 Default: Any
     - `imageAspectRatio` - maximum image width/height or height/width depending on `orientation`.
 Default: 1.
 Expected range 0-1
     - `imageToScreenSizeRatio` - minimum image height/screen height and image width/screen width.
 Default: 0.
 Expected range 0-1
     - `minHeight` - minimum height of the image.
 Default: 0
     - `minWidth` - minimum width of the image.
 Default: 0
     - `directories` - index of the directories defined below to search for wallpapers in.
+  - Getting images from a booru
+    - `booru` - `Konachan` `Gelbooru` `Danbooru` `E621` `Allthefallen` `Sankaku` `Yandere`
+    - `tags` - array of string tags for image search
 - `directories` - You can add as many directories as you want:
   - `path` - path to a folder or an image.
   - `exclude` - exclude directories containing these keywords.